 Welcome to Stripe.

-This Stripe Services Agreement (“Agreement”) is a legal agreement between Stripe, Inc. (“Stripe” or “we”) and the entity or person (“you”, “your”, or “user”) who registered on the Stripe Account page to receive certain payment, analytics, and other business services that may be offered by Stripe and its affiliates (each, a “Service”).
+This Stripe Services Agreement (“Agreement”) is a legal agreement between Stripe, Inc. (“Stripe”, “us”, or “we”) and the entity or person (“you”, “your”, or “user”) who registered on the Stripe Account page to receive certain payment processing, data, technology and analytics services, and other business services that may be offered by Stripe and its affiliates (each, a “Service”).
 This Agreement describes the terms and conditions that apply to your use of the Services.

 If you do not understand any of the terms of this Agreement, please contact us before using the Services.